-I always liked the introduction to the Dizzy Gillespie tune “Bebop”.
+I always liked the introduction to the Dizzy Gillespie tune Bebop.
 A close friend and wonderful alto player Gabe Eaton and I learned this tune back in the early 90’s and played it frequently while living in Japan with our band “Dig”.

-I’ve discovered that open minor sections such as those found during “So What” and “Impressions”, are good opportunity to utilize this Minor to diminished 7th chord schematic.
+I’ve discovered that open minor sections such as those found during So What, Impressions or even Segment, and Softly as in a Morning Sunrise are good opportunities to utilize this Minor to diminished 7th chord schematic.

 After becoming comfortable with this Dizzy intro it’s fun to improvise between the triad and the diminished or b9 7th chord freely.
 Also, adding the natural 6th to the minor triad or the 11th, adds an interesting colors.